-For the first time a National Register of Disability Leaders will offer a single portal for companies or agencies wishing to engage C suite expertise, find a new board member, engage a conference speaker, or locate a media expert.
+The DLI is also the home of the Australian National Register of Disability Leaders which offers a single portal for companies or agencies wishing to engage C suite expertise, find a new board member, engage a conference speaker, or locate a media expert.
 The register is open to all people with disabilities, and open to all companies and agencies wishing to improve their diversity.
 All members are listed on the National Register.

 The Disability Leadership Institute has been established by leaders with disabilities for leaders with disabilities.
 It is time to change the way leadership is understood.

 She has been an active leader in the Australian disability community for over 20 years, working at an international, national and local level to change the diversity agenda, while mentoring and supporting numerous people with disabilities to their own leadership success.